-A tour will be arranged in the week of Nov.
-9, 2015, to show the research labs in the Department of Physics and Astronomy.
+A lab tour (voluntary) may be arranged in November, to show how frontier research is performed at the research labs in the Department of Physics and Astronomy, and how that is related to this course.

-REQUIRED TEXTBOOKS & MATERIALS
+TEXTBOOKS & MATERIALS

-Halliday, Resnick, and Walker, Fundamentals of Physics, 10th edition (Wiley) PHYS 1050 Laboratory Manual 2015-2016, e-book code available in bookstore iClicker - This system will be used to enhance classroom problem solving and discussion sessions.
+Halliday, Resnick, and Walker, Fundamentals of Physics, 11th edition (Wiley). (required) PHYS 1050 Laboratory Manual 2018-2019, available in bookstore. (required) iClicker - This system may be used to enhance classroom problem solving and discussions.(required)